 - A. Students who enter a Florida public school in 11th and 12th grade from out-of-district or from a foreign country shall not be required to spend additional time in high school in order to meet Florida high school course requirements if the student has met all requirements of the school district, state or country from which he/she is transferring.
-However, to receive a standard high school diploma, a transfer student must earn an unweighted 2.0 grade point average and pass the grade 10 FCAT required in f.s.1008.22(3) or an alternate assessment described in F.S.
-1008.22(10). - B. The grade placement of any student transferring from another state or private school will be determined by the principal (or designee) of the receiving school. - C. Students entering school from a foreign nation or from a public, private or home school, and who are not able to provide a valid transcript or original report cards, shall identify and describe all courses taken in previous years.
+However, to receive a standard high school diploma, a transfer student must earn an unweighted 2.0 grade point average and pass the grade 10 FCAT required in f.s.1008.22(3) SAT/ACT and other alternate assessments described in F.S.
+1008.22(10).
+Legislation may change options for alternative assessments.
+End of course assessments required for the student's grade 9 cohort are required unless specific assessments have been taken in the state the student transfers from.
+The school counselor and registrar will determine the course and assessment requirements for the transferring student. - B. The grade placement of any student transferring from another state or private school will be determined by the principal (or designee) of the receiving school. - C. Students entering school from a foreign nation or from a public, private or home school, and who are not able to provide a valid transcript or original report cards, shall identify and describe all courses taken in previous years. - D. The following procedures shall govern transfer of credit:

-- D. The following procedures shall govern transfer of credit: - 1.
-All evidence of work or credits earned at another public school, community college, or university offered for acceptance shall be based on an official transcript authenticated by the principal (or designee). - 2.
+- 1. All evidence of work or credits earned at another public school, community college, or university offered for acceptance shall be based on an official transcript authenticated by the principal (or designee). - 2.
 Credits earned through institutions affiliated with the following accrediting agencies will be automatically approved: - a.
 Southern Association of Colleges and Schools - b.
 Middle States Association of Colleges and Schools - c.
 New England Association of Colleges and Schools - d.
 North Central Association of Colleges and Schools - e.
 Northwest Association of Accredited Schools - f.
 Western Association of Colleges and Schools - g.
 Council of Bilingual Schools - h.
 Episcopal Diocese of Florida - i.
 Florida Coalition of Christian Private Schools - j.
 Florida Conference of Seventh-day Adventist Schools - k.
 Florida League of Christian Schools - 1.
 Lutheran Schools of Florida- Georgia District (FLGA-LCMS) - m.
-National Council on Private School Accreditation (NCPSA) member agencies: - Accrediting Association of Seventh-day Adventist Schools, Colleges and Universities - Association of Christian Schools International - Association of Christian Teachers and Schools.
-Assemblies of God - Association of Independent Schools of Florida - Association of Waldorf Schools of North America - Christian Schools International - · Christian Schools of Florida - Florida Catholic Conference - Florida Association of Christian Colleges and Schools - International Christian Accrediting Association - Kentucky Nonpublic School Commission - Montessori School Accreditation Commission - National Independent Private School Association - Florida Council on Independent Schools (FCIS) - Florida Association of Christian Colleges and Schools (FACCS) - 3.
+National Council on Private School Accreditation (NCPSA) member agencies: - Accrediting Association of Seventh-day Adventist Schools, Colleges and Universities - Association of Christian Schools International - Association of Christian Teachers and Schools, Assemblies of God - Association of Independent Schools of Florida - Association of Waldorf Schools of North America - Christian Schools International - Christian Schools of Florida - Florida Catholic Conference - Florida Association of Christian Colleges and Schools - International Christian Accrediting Association - Kentucky Nonpublic School Commission - Montessori School Accreditation Commission - National Independent Private School Association - Florida Council on Independent Schools (FCIS) - Florida Association of Christian Colleges and Schools (FACCS) - 3.
 Credits earned from the following agencies and local member schools are also accepted at face value: